 reaffirming

-a) the acceptance of the requirements of the Palestinian Authority under the digital broadcasting and television plan at the Regional Radiocommunication Conference (Geneva, 2006);
+a) the acceptance of the requirements of Palestine under the digital broadcasting and television plan at the Regional Radiocommunication Conference (Geneva, 2006);

-b) Palestine’s right, pursuant to the Appendix 30B Plan, to submit a request for assignments/an allotment intended for exclusive use by Palestine, in accordance with the Interim Agreement and Resolution 99 (Rev. Guadalajara, 2010), without prejudging future agreements between the concerned parties,
+b) Palestine’s right, pursuant to the Appendix 30B Plan, to submit a request for assignments/an allotment intended for exclusive use by Palestine, in accordance with the Interim Agreement and Resolution 99 (Rev. Busan, 2014), without prejudging future agreements between the concerned parties,

+welcomes

+the bilateral agreement on principles for assignment of frequencies in the 2 100 MHz band for Palestinian cellular operators elaborated through the Joint Technical Committee and signed by concerned parties on 19 November 2015,

+invites Member States

+to support the timely implementation in 2016 in Palestine of new technologies in accordance with the bilateral agreement signed on 19 November 2015 and of 2G in accordance with previously agreed upon bilateral arrangements,

 resolves

-that assistance to the Palestinian Authority, pursuant to the relevant ITU resolutions and decisions shall be continued, in particular through capacity building, with the view to enabling the Palestinian Authority to obtain and manage the required radio spectrum in order to operate its telecommunication networks and wireless services,
+that assistance to Palestine, pursuant to the relevant ITU resolutions and decisions shall be continued, in particular through capacity building, with the view to enabling Palestine to obtain and manage the required radio spectrum in order to operate its telecommunication networks and wireless services,

 instructs the Director of the Radiocommunication Bureau and the Director of the Telecommunication Development Bureau

-to encourage all concerned parties in intensifying the bilateral negotiations and facilitate implementing the agreements and relevant resolutions, in order to agree on additional measures required for enhancing and developing the wireless telecommunication infrastructures, new technologies and services for the Palestinian Authority,
+to encourage all concerned parties in continuing bilateral negotiations and facilitate implementing the agreements and relevant resolutions, in order to undertake additional measures required for enhancing and developing the wireless telecommunication infrastructures, new technologies and services for Palestine,

 further instructs the Director of the Radiocommunication Bureau

-1 to continue providing specialized assistance and support, in particular in the field of spectrum management and frequency assignment, to the Palestinian Authority in collaboration with ITU-D, pursuant to the relevant ITU resolutions;
+1 to continue providing specialized assistance and support, in particular in the field of spectrum management and frequency assignment, to Palestine in collaboration with ITU-D, pursuant to the relevant ITU resolutions;

-2 to report to the next WRC-15 on the progress achieved in the implementation of this Resolution.
+2 to report to the next WRC-19 on the progress achieved in the implementation of this Resolution.